Pit.ai puts a financial twist on reinforcement learning to outperform hedge funds

 In push for more live video, Twitter officially announces the Producer API

 Despite mystery and intrigue, the reality is that most hedge funds don’t make money.
 This hasn’t stopped a growing list of startups from trying their hands at employing machine learning to tip the scales in their favor.
-But Pit.ai, a new machine learning powered hedge fund, adopted into the YC W17 class, thinks it can best Numerai, Quantopian and others with its own unique recipe for automating money making.
+But Pit.ai, a new machine learning-powered hedge fund, adopted into the YC W17 class, thinks it can best Numerai, Quantopian and others with its own unique recipe for automating money making.

 Hedge funds employ aggressive trading strategies to “seek alpha,” which is industry jargon for above market returns.
-These are not your standard trading shops and over the last decade firms have gone to great lengths to seize data for information arbitrage.
-There’s no shortage of startups attempting to sell data to hedge funds — geospatial analytics companies for example service funds, using satellite imagery and computer vision to count cars in retailer parking lots to project earnings before official revenue reports.
+These are not your standard trading shops, and over the last decade firms have gone to great lengths to seize data for information arbitrage.
+There’s no shortage of startups attempting to sell data to hedge funds — geospatial analytics companies, for example, service funds using satellite imagery and computer vision to count cars in retailer parking lots to project earnings before official revenue reports.

 Pit.ai founder Yves-Laurent Kom Samo explained to TechCrunch in an interview that most of these funds have one thing in common — they’re using information that hasn’t been factored into stock prices to predict returns.
 Breaking with that paradigm, Pit.ai is using a variant of reinforcement learning to evaluate trading strategies instead.